minnie-lin/Awesome-World-Models/README.md

 #### Contributions are welcome!
 Please feel free to submit [pull requests](https://github.com/leofan90/Awesome-World-Models/blob/main/how-to-PR.md) or reach out via [email](mailto:chunkaifan-changetoat-stu-changetodot-pku--changetodot-changetoedu-changetocn) to add papers! <br>

-If you find this repository useful, please consider [citing](#citation) and giving this list a star ⭐.
+If you find this repository useful, please consider [citing](#citation) and giving this repo a star ⭐.
 Feel free to share it with others!

 ---
 ## Overview